It’s a Learning Curve

 Creative Commons will be a Big Part of your Life

-Search for images that you can legally use on your blog.
+Search for images that you can legally use in your blog posts.

 Please be aware that you may need to spend the best part of your weekend searching for an example of John F Herring Snr’s paintings that you are certain you can use without infringing any copyright issues and failing miserably.